-Additionally, health professional students in the MBA/MPH program, are eligible for unsubsidized loans up to $33,000.
+Health professional students in the MBA/MPH program, are eligible for unsubsidized loans up to $33,000.

 To request federal loans, you must file a Free Application for Federal Student Aid (FAFSA).
+Our school code is 001312.
 The FAFSA must be filed each academic year that you wish to receive federal loans--you will not be offered a loan until the FAFSA for the applicable year has been filed.
 Although the FAFSA must be filed each year, the supplemental steps of Master Promissory Note (MPN) and Entrance Counseling only need to be completed once while at Haas.The loans must be paid back beginning six months after graduation or dropping below half-time attendance.
 The standard repayment term for the loans is 10 years.

 |Application Process for Federal Loans|